 I started volunteering with BHS after writing a story on the pet therapy program for a journalism class at Chico State.
 My early experiences with this shelter literally changed the course of my life – I became very involved and interested in humane education and improving the programs and future of BHS and animal shelters in general.
 I helped author the organization’s first modern Long Range Plan in 2000, and I finished my Honors in General Education with a capstone thesis on the sociological factors and possible solutions to pet overpopulation in our community.
 A couple years later, I first joined the staff of BHS and officially began my career in animal welfare.
 My long-term involvement with this shelter has given me a unique perspective on the past, present and future of this shelter, and I am very dedicated to continually improving the organization and getting our community and the public involved in the work we do.
 Please feel free to contact me via email.

-My name is Abigail and I’m the Social Media Intern and Mobile Events Associate at Butte Humane Society.
-I’m also a student at Chico State with plans to graduate in May with a B.A. in Anthropology.
+My name is Abigail and I’m an Adoptions Counselor as well as an Outreach Team Member at Butte Humane Society.
+I graduated in May 2013 with a B.A. in Anthropology.
 I’ve only been working for the organization since June of 2012, but it’s already changed my life.
 Working with these animals in need and seeing the courage and dedication of my co-workers to improving the lives of homeless animals in our community has inspired me to change the direction of my life.

 Although I started strictly working on our Social Media outlets, I’ve recently been given various community outreach projects to sink my teeth into; such as spreading our message on radio stations around Chico and working with local publications to get our adoptable animals featured.
-This has been a fantastic experience for me and I hope to continue working on outreach projects for non-profits after I graduate.
+This has been a fantastic experience for me.
 I look forward to sharing stories about our relationships with our community as well as stories about our animals, as I think my background in Anthropology gives me an interesting perspective on the human element in how companion animals are regarded and cared for within a community.